Urbana, Illinois: Transportation

 Downtown Urbana is located southwest of the intersection of its two busiest streets: U.S. 150 (University Avenue) and U.S. 45 (Vine Street-Cunningham Avenue).

 Most of Urbana lies south of I-74.
 There are three exits (from west to east): Lincoln (I-74 milepost 183), Cunningham (184) and University (185).
 The Lincoln exit is closest to the University of Illinois, while the Cunningham exit goes to downtown Urbana.
 The university exit goes to downtown Urbana as well as Illinois Route 130 to Philo.

-Local bus service is primarily provided by the Champaign–Urbana Mass Transit District, although limited service is available from Champaign County Area Rural Transit System and Danville Mass Transit, operators which primarily serve Rantoul and Danville respectively.
+Local bus service is primarily provided by the Champaign–Urbana Mass Transit District, although limited service is available from Champaign County Area Rural Transit System and Danville Mass Transit, operators that primarily serve Rantoul and Danville, respectively.

 The Norfolk Southern operates an east to west line through Urbana.
 The NS line connects industries in eastern Urbana to the Norfolk Southern main line at Mansfield, Illinois, west of Champaign.
 The line now operated by Norfolk Southern is the former Peoria & Eastern Railway, later operated as part of the Big Four (Cleveland, Cincinnati, Chicago and St. Louis Railway), New York Central, Penn Central, and Conrail systems, being sold by Conrail to Norfolk Southern in 1996.
 Construction of the line was begun by the Danville, Urbana, Bloomington and Pekin Railroad.
 This short-lived entity became part of the Indianapolis, Bloomington and Western Railway before the railroad was completed.
 A branch line of the Norfolk and Western Railway (formerly the Wabash Railroad) used to connect Urbana with the main line from Danville to Decatur at Sidney, Illinois, but this was first rerouted and later closed in the early 1990s.

 University of Illinois Willard Airport serves the city.

 In popular culture

 In the 1968 film 2001: A Space Odyssey, Urbana was named as the location where the HAL 9000 computer of the ill-fated Discovery Mission to Jupiter was programmed.
 The 1959 comedy Some Like It Hot also mentions Urbana.
 Near the beginning of this film, Jack Lemmon's character, an unemployed bass player, complains to Tony Curtis's character, a saxophone player, that they have agreed to go all the way to Urbana for a one-night stand to play at the University of Illinois.
 Instead, the two musicians elected to join a women's band in Florida.
-Urbana provides the setting for Bert I. Gordon's 1957 science fiction film, Beginning of the End.
+Urbana provides the setting for Bert I. Gordon's 1957 science-fiction film, Beginning of the End.
 Parodied on the television program, Mystery Science Theater 3000, this movie features the unintentional creation of dangerous, giant grasshoppers as a result of agricultural research gone awry.

-University of Illinois Urbana-Champaign English Professor and National Book Award winner Richard Powers set his novel Galatea 2.2 at the multidisciplinary Beckman Institute for Advanced Science and Technology.
+University of Illinois Urbana-Champaign English professor and National Book Award-winner Richard Powers set his novel Galatea 2.2 at the multidisciplinary Beckman Institute for Advanced Science and Technology.
 Spanish writer Javier Cercas uses Urbana as the geographical background for two of his novels, La velocidad de la luz (2005) and El inquilino (1989).

 The "American Football House", which is famously pictured on emo band American Football's albums, is located at 704 West High Street.